 A report ordered by a lender on receipt of your loan application from one of the two main Australian credit reference agencies.
 This report shows previous loan applications and judgments for the past 5 years.
 Too many credit inquiries over the past two years can be a common cause for an application being rejected.

-The credit guide is the initial compliance document issued by the broker to a potential client explaining who they are dealing with and outlines an overview of what the broker does, how it makes recommendations to borrowers, lenders and products, fees and charges, commission disclosures and who they can complain to (if needed).
+The credit guide is the initial compliance document issued by the broker to a potential client when they are requested to discuss a financial product or scenario.
+This guide confirms who they are dealing with and outlines an overview of what the broker does, how it makes recommendations to borrowers, lenders and products, fees and charges, commission disclosures and who they can complain to if a dispute can't be resolved between the two parties.
 It traditionally also provides a privacy disclosure authorization for the use of a client’s personal and financial information.
-This signed document is held on a borrowers file for audit if requested by an authorized party.
+This signed document is held by the broker on a borrowers file for audit if requested by an authorized party.

 Credit Proposal Incorporating Preliminary Credit Assessment